John Meade, 1st Earl of Clanwilliam

 John Meade, 1st Earl of Clanwilliam (21 April 1744 – 19 October 1800), was an Anglo-Irish nobleman, known as Sir John Meade, 4th Baronet, until 1766.
 Elevated to the Peerage of Ireland, his debauchery and reckless spending led him to sell the family estate.

-Life
+The small town of Clanwilliam in Western Cape, South Africa is named after him.

+Early life

 The son of Sir Richard Meade, 3rd Baronet and his wife Catherine Prittie, daughter of Henry Prittie of Kilboy, he was born a few days before his father's death.

 He inherited a baronetcy and estates worth about £10,000 per year, in County Cork, County Kilkenny, and County Tipperary.

+Career

-He was returned as Member of Parliament for Banagher in 1764.
+He was returned as Member of Parliament for Banagher in 1764, serving alongside Peter Holmes.

+On 17 November 1766, he was created Viscount Clanwilliam and Baron Gilford in the Peerage of Ireland, and entered the Irish House of Lords.

+Personal life

 In 1765, he married Theodosia Magill, a wealthy heiress with estates in Gilford and Rathfriland, County Down, worth £4,000 per year.
 The marriage settlement provided her with a jointure of £3,500 per year should she survive Meade, of which £2,500 was to be charged to his Tipperary estates.
-On 17 November 1766, he was created Viscount Clanwilliam and Baron Gilford in the Peerage of Ireland, and entered the Irish House of Lords.

-The couple had five sons and five daughters:
+Together, the couple had five sons and five daughters: